Skip to main content

 Inflation pain

-Inflation is when Pepper Lunch stops giving complimentary soup, Korean dishes stops giving complimentary kimchi side dish, McChicken goes from $2 to $2.95 and to $3.25, and a 1-meat-2-vegs cai png now costs $6.50 (cos 三层肉 is considered special @$3). 😩
+Inflation is when Pepper Lunch stops giving complimentary soup, Korean food stall stops giving complimentary kimchi side dish (or only for selective dishes), McChicken goes from $2 to $2.95 and to $3.25 and a 1-meat-2-vegs cai png now costs $6.50 (cos 三层肉 is a special dish @$3). 😩

 My $6.50 cai png which tasted meh

-Food is about the only thing that made me feel inflation is overboard as the price increases are in double digit percentage.
+Food and medications are the main things that made me feel inflation is overboard as the price increases although little but are actually in double digit percentage relative to the original price.

 GST is going to hike to 9% next year, it's likely that we'll see another round of staples' price hike.
 Yikes!